Starwaster/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
+v4.3 = \/
+*(Engine) overheating bug fixed thanks to FlowerChild

 v4.2 = \/
-*Updated cfgs to support RAPIER and lab
-*Now supports RealChutes
+*Updated cfgs to support new lab (note: Rapier handled automatically) *Now supports RealChutes
 *Speed increase by a.g.
+*Now should properly rescale engine heat when engine maxTemp changed (for ModuleEngineFX too)

 v4.1 = \/
 *0.23 compatibility by taniwha and arsenic87